 The Glorious History of Indian Science Congress

-From being a 150 member-team with 35 papers communicated for reading during the first session in 1914, ISCA has grown into a strong fraternity with more than 30,000 members, as on date.
-For the last 106 years, the annual meet of Indian Science Congress has been witnessing a unique confluence of the scientific fraternity who share the platform to discuss the key issues pertaining to various streams of science and technology.
-The recommendations resulting out of this brainstorming offer a framework for future projects for the government of India.
+From its modest beginning in 1914 with 150 member-team with 35 papers communicated for reading during the first session in 1914, ISCA has grown into a strong fraternity with more than ten thousand members till date.
+For the last 107 years, the annual meet of Indian Science Congress (ISC) bring together the entire scientific fraternity to discuss the key issues pertaining to various streams of science.
+The recommendations resulting out of this brainstorming forms the basis to chart future directions for the Government of India.

 Vigyan Jyot - Flame of Knowledge was conceived on the lines of the Olympic flame.
 It is a movement dedicated to nurturing scientific temper in the society, especially the youth.